-- "Abandonment" means forecasted abandonment and site reclamation costs.
-For more detail, please see "Other Oil and Gas Information Additional Information concerning Abandonment and Reclamation Costs". - "ABCA" means the Business Corporations Act (Alberta), as amended from time to time. - "AIM" means the AIM market operated by the London Stock Exchange plc. - "AIF" means this annual information form dated April 26, 2024, for the financial year ended December 31, 2023. - "BLM" means the U.S. Department of the Interior Bureau of Land Management. - "Board" means the board of directors of Southern. - "Bonus Warrants" has the meaning ascribed thereto in "General Development of the Business Financial Year Ended December 31, 2021". - "CBCA" means the Canada Business Corporations Act, as amended from time to time. - "Central Mississippi Assets" means the oil and gas assets located in Covington, Hinds, Jasper, Jefferson Davis, Jones, Lawrence, Marion, Simpson, Smith and Yazoo Counties, Mississippi. - "COGE Handbook" means the most recent publication of the Canadian Oil and Gas Evaluation Handbook, as amended from time to time, maintained by the Society of Petroleum Evaluation Engineers (Calgary Chapter). - "Common Shares" means common shares in the capital of the Corporation. - "Credit Agreement" has the meaning ascribed thereto in "General Development of the Business Three-Year History Financial Year Ended December 31, 2021". - "Credit Facility" has the meaning ascribed thereto in "General Development of the Business Three-Year History Financial Year Ended December 31, 2021". - "Debentures" has the meaning ascribed thereto in "General Development of the Business Three-Year History Financial Year Ended December 31, 2021". - "EPA" means the United States Environmental Protection Agency. - "FERC" means the United States Federal Energy Regulatory Commission. - "GHG" means greenhouse gas. - "Gulf Pine LP" means Gulf Pine Energy Partners, LP, a limited partnership formed under the laws of the State of Delaware.
+"Abandonment" means forecasted abandonment and site reclamation costs.
+For more detail, please see "Other Oil and Gas Information - Additional Information concerning Abandonment and Reclamation Costs".

+"ABCA" means the Business Corporations Act (Alberta), as amended from time to time.

+"AIM" means the AIM market operated by the London Stock Exchange plc.

+"AIF" means this annual information form dated April 29, 2025, for the financial year ended December 31, 2024.

+"BLM" means the U.S. Department of the Interior - Bureau of Land Management.

+"Board" means the board of directors of Southern.

+"Bonus Warrants" has the meaning ascribed thereto in "General Development of the Business - Financial Year Ended December 31, 2023".

+"CBCA" means the Canada Business Corporations Act, as amended from time to time.

+"Central Mississippi Assets" means the oil and gas assets located in Covington, Hinds, Jasper, Jefferson Davis, Jones, Lawrence, Marion, Simpson, Smith and Yazoo Counties, Mississippi.

+"COGE Handbook" means the most recent publication of the Canadian Oil and Gas Evaluation Handbook, as amended from time to time, maintained by the Society of Petroleum Evaluation Engineers (Calgary Chapter).

+"Common Shares" means common shares in the capital of the Corporation.

+"Credit Agreement" has the meaning ascribed thereto in "General Development of the Business - Three-Year History - Financial Year Ended December 31, 2022".

+"Credit Facility" has the meaning ascribed thereto in "General Development of the Business - Three-Year History - Financial Year Ended December 31, 2022".

+"Debentures" means the Corporation's 10% convertible unsecured subordinated debentures issued on June 14, 2019 and January 15, 2021.

+"EPA" means the United States Environmental Protection Agency.

+"GHG" means greenhouse gas.

+"Gulf Pine LP" means Gulf Pine Energy Partners, LP, a limited partnership formed under the laws of the State of Delaware.